Against all odds

 From high tech innovations to more traditional ways, here are five solutions the WFP Supply Chain Division has used or is testing to help save lives against the odds.

-1. Over the hills and across the water — SHERP
+1. Over the hills and across the water — Amphibious, all-terrain vehicles

 These vehicles can hold 1 ton of cargo, have very low fuel consumption and can run for around 500–600 km on a full tank.
 They will allow WFP to deliver food to places that have so far only been reachable by air, cutting transport costs significantly to US$ 450 per metric ton as opposed to the US$ 2,400 spent for helicopter air drops.

-Beyond South Sudan, where it was first deployed, SHERP holds potential for WFP and other humanitarian agencies.
+Beyond South Sudan, where they were first deployed, these vehicles hold potential for WFP and other humanitarian agencies.
 According to WFP's Global Fleet Team, this could be a life-saving innovation, enabling access to people in areas hit by natural disasters such as earthquakes and tsunamis.

 2. Food from the sky — airdrops